opencypher/cypherdb/src/content/docs/extensions/attach/iceberg.md

 :::note[Notes]
 - The `file_format` parameter is required here to explicitly specify the file format of the given path.
-Kuzu is currently not capable of autodetecting Iceberg tables.
+CypherDB is currently not capable of autodetecting Iceberg tables.
 - The `allow_moved_paths` option ensures that proper path resolution is performed, which allows scanning Iceberg tables that are moved from their original location.
 :::

-### Copy Iceberg tables into Kuzu
+### Copy Iceberg tables into CypherDB
-You can use a `COPY FROM` statement to copy the contents of an Iceberg table into Kuzu.
+You can use a `COPY FROM` statement to copy the contents of an Iceberg table into CypherDB.

 ```cypher
 CREATE NODE TABLE university (name STRING PRIMARY KEY, age INT64);